Pedro-PFerreira/CG/tp2/README.md

 ![Figure 2](./screenshots/cg-t01g01-tp2-1.png)

-Here are some examples of the figures we've created:

 ### Exercise 3

 - In exercise 3, we had to draw a unitary cube and add it to our tangram.
 Besides that, we had also to make them parallel to XZ plan.